Achieve Global Safaris is very ready to introduce you to Africa

 Cultural encounters: visitors in Kibale national park are allowed to take part in cultural encounters where they visit the villages like Bigodi community to see their lifestyles , visit vanilla plantations, Rwenzori mountains, crater lakes, taste different dishes, performances from the community like cultural dances, songs, traditional art and craft among others hence gaining great experience from the community.
 Kibale national park has other activities like the visit to Amabere Ga Nyina Mwiru the rocks in the cave in fort portal, the crater lakes tour which contains over 50 crater lakes and has a number of accommodation facilities including Isunga lodge, chimpanzee forest guest house, Kyaninga lodge, Kyambura lodge among others which are designed using traditional wood and Bandas thatched with grass.
 Kibale national park can be visited throughout the year and the best time to visit is during the dry season between July to September and January to February when the trails are not slippery.

-Bwindi Impenetrable Forest National ParkBwindi impenetrable national park is located in south western Uganda and situated along the Democratic Republic of Congo border next to Virunga national park and on the edge of the Albertine rift valley.
+Bwindi Impenetrable Forest National ParkBwindi impenetrable national park is located in south western Uganda and situated along the Democratic Republic of Congo border next to Virunga national park and on the edge of the Albertine rift valley the park is famous for gorilla trekking dubbed uganda gorilla trekking tour/ uganda gorilla trekking safari, uganda gorilla tracking.
 It is located in Kanungu district, kabala is the southeast 29km by road, covers 321 square kilometers of both montane and lowland forest and ranges 1190m to 2607m to 8553 feet above sea level.
 Bwindi national park is among the forests in East Africa with more than 1000 flowering plant species including 163 tree species, 104 ferns, guinea Mongolian flora in the northern sector with two endangered species of brown mahogany and brazzeia longipedicellata.
 Bwindi impenetrable national park is most famous for the endangered gorilla trekking because it harbors half of the world's mountain gorillas which is about 400 gorillas and 14 are habituated Gorilla groups in four sectors of Buhoma, Ruhija, Rushaga, and Nkuringo.
 It is also a habitat of 120 mammal species, 350 bird species, 220 butterflies, 27 frogs, chameleons, geckos, and many other endangered species.

 Activities in Bwindi Impenetrable National ParkGorilla tracking: this is the most interesting and major activity in Bwindi national park which requires hiking for long distances with the guide in search of the gorilla families depending on the steep slopes in the park.
 There are four Gorilla groups in Bwindi that are available for trekking on a daily basis including Mubare, Habinyanja, Rushegura, and Nkuringo, and the visitors spend one hour in the presence of the gorillas while finding.
 You will also be able to spot other primates like chimpanzees, blue monkeys, black and white monkeys, L-Hoest monkeys, grey chested mangabeys among others.